johnandrea/readgedcom/README.md

         json.dump( descendants, outf, indent=1 )
 ```

-A script to output in Graphviz Dot format of ancestors of selected individuals.
+A script to output, in Graphviz Dot format, the ancestors of selected individuals.
+Afterwards for each dot file:  graphviz -Tpng filename.dot -o filename.png

 ```
 #!/usr/bin/python3